robertorcosta/azure-docs.pt-br/articles/vmware-cloudsimple/backup-workloads-veeam.md

     sudo mount -t xfs /dev/mapper/backup1-backup1 /backup1
     ```

-7. Expor o/backup1 como um ponto de montagem de NFS para o servidor de backup Veeam que está em execução na nuvem privada.
-Para obter instruções, consulte o artigo do oceano digital [como configurar uma montagem de NFS no CentOS 6](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-centos-6).
-Use esse nome de compartilhamento NFS ao configurar o repositório de backup no servidor de backup Veeam.
+7. Expose /backup1 as an NFS mount point to the Veeam backup server that is running in the Private Cloud.
+For instructions, see the Digital Ocean article [How To Set Up an NFS Mount on CentOS 6](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-centos-6).
+Use this NFS share name when you configure the backup repository in the Veeam backup server.

-8. Configure regras de filtragem no NSG para a VM do repositório de backup para permitir explicitamente todo o tráfego de rede de e para a VM.
+8. Configure filtering rules in the NSG for the backup repository VM to explicitly allow all network traffic to and from the VM.

 > [!NOTE]
-> O Veeam Backup & Replication usa o protocolo SSH para se comunicar com repositórios de backup do Linux e requer o utilitário SCP em repositórios do Linux.
-Verifique se o daemon SSH está configurado corretamente e se o SCP está disponível no host Linux.
+> Veeam Backup & Replication uses the SSH protocol to communicate with Linux backup repositories and requires the SCP utility on Linux repositories.
+Verify that the SSH daemon is properly configured and that SCP is available on the Linux host.

-### <a name="configure-azure-blob-storage-for-long-term-data-retention"></a>Configurar o armazenamento de BLOBs do Azure para retenção de dados de longo prazo
+### <a name="configure-azure-blob-storage-for-long-term-data-retention"></a>Configure Azure blob storage for long term data retention

-1. Crie uma conta de armazenamento de uso geral (GPv2) do tipo padrão e um contêiner de BLOB, conforme descrito no Introdução de vídeo da Microsoft [com o armazenamento do Azure](https://azure.microsoft.com/resources/videos/get-started-with-azure-storage).
+1. Create a general purpose storage account (GPv2) of standard type and a blob container as described in the Microsoft video [Getting Started with Azure Storage](https://azure.microsoft.com/resources/videos/get-started-with-azure-storage).
-2. Crie um contêiner de armazenamento do Azure, conforme descrito na referência [criar contêiner](https://docs.microsoft.com/rest/api/storageservices/create-container) .
+2. Create an Azure storage container, as described in the [Create Container](https://docs.microsoft.com/rest/api/storageservices/create-container) reference.
-2. Baixe o utilitário de linha de comando `azcopy` para Linux da Microsoft.
-Você pode usar os seguintes comandos no shell bash no CentOS 7,5.
+2. Download the `azcopy` command line utility for Linux from Microsoft.
+You can use the following commands in the bash shell in CentOS 7.5.

     ```
     wget -O azcopy.tar.gz https://aka.ms/downloadazcopylinux64